State Police Services

 The State Police Services (SPS) is an umbrella term for police services under different state governments in India.
 In India, police is a state subject and each state has its own police service.
 For example, Maharashtra Police Service (MPS) for Maharashtra Police or Provincial Police Service (PPS) for Uttar Pradesh Police.
-Its counterpart in the central government is the Indian Police Service (IPS), which is a higher civil service.
+Its counterpart in the central government is the Indian Police Service (IPS), which is a higher civil service and All India Service.
 Recruitments are done through the respective state's Public Service Commission (PSC).

 Description

 Police is part of the State List in the Constitution of India.
 The State Police Services (SPS) per se, is a collective term to refer the police services of individual state governments of India.
 Officers of these services are recruited and appointed by the states and has the status of gazetted officers of the state government.
 The SPS officers are ranked above the State Police Subordinate Service officers and below the Indian Police Service (IPS) officers.

 The SPS officers are responsible for supervising the work of the state police subordinate service officers.
 Once appointed, they initially hold the rank of Deputy Superintendent of Police (DySP).
 In certain states, the SPS rank starts from inspector level, and in case of Maharashtra Police, from assistant inspector (API) onwards.
 In that case, inspector also holds gazetted status.

 They are given various responsibilities, including posting as Station House Officers (SHOs), Circle Officers (COs)/ Sub-divisional Police Officer (SDPOs), Deputy Superintendents of Police (DSPs), Additional Superintendent of Police (Addl.SPs) and Superintendents of Police (SPs), depending on their rank and experience.